AriFordsham/GHCWiki/commentary/resource-limits.md

 - Should listeners automatically deregister themselves when their event triggers?
 Active listeners are considered roots so they must be handled with care to avoid leaks.

+- Another useful thing to measure, besides residency, is overall allocation.
+Provide an API for that too.

 If we implement something like `withCostCentre`, we also need to adjust Core slightly.
 There are two choices: